SAP/jenkins-library/documentation/docs/guidedtour.md

 1. Select the `1_REST_persist_in_Memory` branch of your [cloud-cf-helloworld-nodejs] fork.
 Other branches might work as well, but this one is tested.

 ## Create Your First Pipeline

-For the beginning, we recommend using an SAP sample application.
-The repository [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] contains a simple `nodejs` application that can be enriched with a pipeline built with MTA and deployed into the Cloud Foundry environment.

 1. Get your application repository in place.
 1. Create a new file with the name `Jenkinsfile` in the root level of your repository and enter the following code: